-There are 6 phonics phases which the children work through at their own pace.
+There are 6 phonic phases which the children work through.

 - Phonemes: The smallest units of sound that are found within a word

-- Grapheme: The spelling of the sound e.g. Th
+- Grapheme: How the sound is represented e.g. th

 - Diagraph: Two letters that make one sound when read